vtchris/liri-node-app/README.md

-# liri-node-app
+# LIRI-NODE-APP
-Command line app to search Spotify, Bands in Town, and OMDB.
+Language Interpretation and Recognition Interface is a command line app to search Spotify, Bands in Town, and OMDB.